Kerbal Space Program 2: Development

-In May 2024, a Worker Adjustment and Retraining Notification (WARN) notice, combined with Bloomberg reporting, indicated Take-Two would shut down Intercept Games.
-While a post on the Kerbal Space Program Twitter/X account stated the game was still being worked on, Take-Two has issued no statements directly related to the shut down of Intercept Games.
-Later that month, Take-Two CEO Strauss Zelnick denied the studio's closure but did not elaborate further.
+According to Bloomberg, Take-Two Interactive was aiming to shut down Intercept Games in May 2024.
+The company denied these claims, which was later reaffirmed by the CEO of Take-Two Interactive, Strauss Zelnick.
 Former developers in the studio, such as design manager Quinn Duffy, claimed otherwise, indicating that the team would be laid off on June 28, 2024.
-In November 2024, Take-Two sold Private Division to an unspecified investor.
+In November 2024, Take-Two Interactive sold Private Division to an unspecified investor.